mdc-suite/mdc.github.io/_miscellaneous/03-ps-pl-communication.md

 ## Direct Memory Access
-The Direct Memory Access (DMA) is a method for accessing the main memory (DDR) without tying up the CPU, and therefore leaving the it available to perform other operations during the reading.
+The Direct Memory Access (DMA) is a method for accessing the main memory (DDR) without tying up the CPU, and therefore leaving it available to perform other operations during the reading.

-This guide presents* how to develop a **heterogeneous application**, divided in two main part, whose communication has been implemented using <a href="https://www.xilinx.com/support/documentation/ip_documentation/axi_dma/v7_1/pg021_axi_dma.pdf" target="_blank">AXI DMA</a> and <a href="https://www.xilinx.com/support/documentation/ip_documentation/ug761_axi_reference_guide.pdf" target="_blank">AXI-Stream interface modules</a>:
+This guide shows* how to develop a **heterogeneous application**  whose communication has been implemented using <a href="https://www.xilinx.com/support/documentation/ip_documentation/axi_dma/v7_1/pg021_axi_dma.pdf" target="_blank">AXI DMA</a> and <a href="https://www.xilinx.com/support/documentation/ip_documentation/ug761_axi_reference_guide.pdf" target="_blank">AXI-Stream interface modules</a> and consisting of two main parts,:
- - **Hardware application**, running on the FPGA, made up by a custom hardware accelerator used to speed up the most onerous operations;
+ - **Hardware application**, running on the FPGA, made up by a custom hardware accelerator used to speed up the most onerous operations.
- - **Software application**, running on the CPU, delegated for control operations, like communication management, and the least onerous operations.
+ - **Software application**, running on the CPU, delegated for control operations, such as the communication management, and the least onerous operations.

 <div class="note">
 *This guide is partially derived by <a href="https://www.hackster.io/whitney-knitter/introduction-to-using-axi-dma-in-embedded-linux-5264ec" target="_bank">Introduction to Using AXI DMA in Embedded Linux</a> and it has been adapted to use the DMA by Yocto linux OS with a custom accelerator